mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

 Let's reproduce the changes we made interactively on the login node in the Warewulf settings on the SMS.

 For the customized `slurm.conf` file, we can keep a copy of it on the SMS and add it to the Warewulf file store.
-We've done that previously for files like the shared `munge.key` for all cluster nodes.
+We've done that previously for files like the shared `munge.key` for all cluster nodes (see section 3.8.5 of the OpenHPC install guide).
 We also need to make sure that file is part of the login node's provisioning settings.

-On the SMS (refer to section 3.8.5 of the install guide for previous examples of `wwsh file`):
+On the SMS:
 ```
 [user1@sms-0 ~]$ sudo scp login:/etc/slurm/slurm.conf /etc/slurm/slurm.conf.login
 slurm.conf                                    100%   40    57.7KB/s   00:00